silvacms/documentation/source/silva/layout/index.rst

 .. glossary::

    *layer*
-      A Layer is an Zope interface to switch are attached resources (CSS, images) and templates.
+      A layer is an Zope interface to which are attached resources (CSS, images) and templates.
 Theses resources and templates are going to be used as soon as your layer is applied to your request, i.e. used.